 - Windows spotlight feature is available

-- Pro edition gives you Microsoft Store suggestions, means which app is trending and best for your device to install
+- The pro edition gives you Microsoft Store suggestions, which means which app is trending and best for your device to install

-- Access all your files, folders and apps from virtually anywhere on any device with remote desktop
+- Access all your files, folders, and apps from virtually anywhere on any device with a remote desktop

 - Remote Apps can be accessed only by a client

 - Windows Subsystem for Linux is available for 64-bit SKUs only, since update version 1607